Data-Pundits/PHM-Clustering/README.md

 - fastdtw==0.3.4

 ## Dataset
-The dataset used for clustering should be pre-processed and saved as a file.
-The path to the file should be updated in the `datasource_config.py` file.
+The dataset used for clustering is to be saved in a folder after performing pre-processing.
+The path to the folder should be updated in the `datasource_config.py` file by changing the path for the `CLUSTERING_SOURCE_DATA_PATH` variable in the Python file.

 ## Running the clustering algorithm notebooks
 1. Update the path to the pre-processed dataset in the `datasource_config.py` file.